-- (1) The basic requirement for any category of registration is a SACPLAN accredited academic planning qualification relevant to each of the categories of registration. - (2) To be registered as a technical planner or a professional planner a person is required to have both a recognised academic planning qualification and have completed a period of practical training. - (3) The practical training must be for a total period of at least 24 months. - (4) The period of 24 months practical training must be undertaken after obtaining the relevant planning qualification. - (5) The practical training must be undertaken under the guidance of a registered professional planner in respect of a person registering as a professional planner, or under the guidance of the technical or professional planner for a person registering as a technical planner. - (6) In addition, it is necessary to have been registered as a candidate planner for at least two (2) years.

-- (7) In respect of sub-rule 15(4) and 15(6), the period of two years start on registration as a candidate planner after obtaining recognised planning qualification or from the date of obtain the recognised qualification if the person was registered as a candidate planner prior to obtaining the recognised planning qualification, whichever date is the latest. - (8) In special circumstances the Council may reduce the requirements in sub-rules 15(3), 15(4), 15(5), and 15(6), or in exceptional circumstances, such as an applicant from outside South Africa, the Council may exempt an applicant from this requirement. - (9) The council may publish on its website guidelines for practical training, which may include different types of planning work, different categories of planning work, as well as minimum periods of experience required within the different categories and types of planning work

-16 Assessment of proposed technical planners and professional planners
+(1) The basic requirement for any category of registration is a SACPLAN accredited academic planning qualification relevant to each of the categories of registration.

+- (2) To be registered as a technical planner or a professional planner a person is required to have both a recognised academic planning qualification and have completed a period of practical training. - (3) The practical training must be for a total period of at least 24 months. - (4) The period of 24 months practical training must be undertaken after obtaining the relevant planning qualification. - (5) The practical training must be undertaken under the guidance of a registered professional planner in respect of a person registering as a professional planner, or under the guidance of a technical or professional planner for a person registering as a technical planner. - (6) In addition, it is necessary to have been registered as a candidate planner for at least two (2) years. - (7) In respect of sub-rule 15(4) and 15(6), the period of two years starts on registration as a candidate planner after obtaining a recognised planning qualification or from the date of obtaining the recognised qualification if the person was registered as a candidate planner prior to obtaining the recognised planning qualification, whichever date is the latest. - (8) In special circumstances the Council may reduce the requirements in Sub-Rules 15(3), 15(4), 15(5), and 15(6).
+In exceptional circumstances, such as an applicant from outside South Africa, the Council may exempt an applicant from this requirement. - (9) The Council may publish on its website guidelines for practical training, which may include different types of planning work, different categories of planning work, minimum periods of experience required within the different categories and types of planning work, as well as the minimum number of required categories across a spectrum of planning experience. - 16 Assessment of applications for registration of technical planners and professional planners - (1) The Education and Training Committee may submit to Council its recommended procedures and methodology pertaining to examinations to be undertaken by prospective technical planners and/or professional planners. - (2) Council shall consider the report submitted to it by the Education and Training Committee and, should the report be accepted and a resolution adopted whereby it is determined that prospective technical planners and prospective professional planners must undergo an examination, Council shall issue directives pertaining to the following to the Education and Training Committee and Registrar:
-- (1) The Education and Training Committee may submit to Council its recommended procedures and methodology pertaining to practical examinations to be undertaken by prospective technical planners and/or professional planners. - (2) Council shall consider the report submitted to it by the Education and Training Committee and, should the report be accepted and a resolution adopted whereby it is determined that proposed technical planners and proposed professional planners must undergo a practical examination, Council shall issue directives pertaining to the following to the Education and Training Committee and Registrar: - (a) The applicable disciplines and subjects to which the practical examination will relate. - (b) The identity of 2 or more examiners who will be responsible for arranging, controlling and conducting of examinations. - (c) The required average percentage pass rate. - (d) Whether the examinations will be written or oral. - (e) All other matters necessary for or incidental to the practical examinations as a pre-registration requirement applicable to prospective technical and professional planners.

-(3) Once the directives contemplated in sub-rule 16(2) have been issued by the Council, no technical planner or professional planner shall be registered without passing the applicable practical examination.
+- (a) The applicable disciplines and subjects to which the practical examination will relate. - (b) The identity of two (2) or more examiners or an institution that will be responsible for arranging, controlling and conducting of examinations. - (c) The required average percentage pass rate. - (d) The nature of the examinations. - (e) All other matters necessary for or incidental to the examinations as a preregistration requirement applicable to prospective technical and professional planners. - (3) Once the directives contemplated in Sub-Rule 16(2) have been issued by the Council, no person shall be registered as a technical planner or professional planner without passing the applicable practical examination.